sherzodr/penmon/README.md

 	day = station.get_day(238)

-*day* is an instance of **StationDay** class. *238* above represents August 16th - it is 238th day of the year.
+*day* is an instance of **StationDay** class. *238* above represents August 26th - it is 238th day of the year.
 So day number can only be an integer in 1-366 range.
+It also supports a date string:

+	day = station.get_day("2020-08-26")
+	day.day_number # returns 238

 Based on this day number alone library is able to calculate inverse of the relative Sun-Earth distance (Eq.
 23), solar declination (Eq.
 24), which is used to calculate possible daylight hours for that particular day for that particular latitude.
 It's amazing how much information we can deduce based